kubernetes/enhancements/keps/sig-storage/3476-volume-group-snapshot/README.md

         // +optional
         Error *VolumeSnapshotError

+	// PVVolumeSnapshotContentList is the list of pairs of PV and
-        // List of volume snapshot content refs
+	// VolumeSnapshotContent for this group snapshot
-        // The max number of snapshots in a group is 100
+	// The maximum number of allowed snapshots in the group is 100.
 	// +optional
-        VolumeSnapshotContentRefList []core_v1.ObjectReference
+	PVVolumeSnapshotContentList []PVVolumeSnapshotContentPair
 }
 ```